UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 ## Portable Attack

 <p align="justify">
 This is the "on the go" version of the attack, used to test the feasibility of attacking the victim while on the move, walking past him/her, for example.
-It consists of a :
+It consists of :

 - Audio signal source
 - Audio Amplifier